-Students engaging in Academic CommuniTy (ACT) research fellowships investigate pertinent community issues through quantitative and qualitative measures of the course of an academic year.
+Students engaging in ACT Research Fellowships investigate pertinent community issues through quantitative and qualitative measures of the course of an academic year.
 In the ACT Research Fellowship, the undergraduate researcher works with a community partner and faculty mentor to develop a research project that explores various issues of importance to the community.
 The results of the research are intended to inform actions for positive social change.
 Research methods may vary by discipline.
 Fellows spend 5-10 hours per week engaged in research-related activities.
 The Fellowship includes a weekly seminar to discuss the progress of the research, reflect upon the experience, and learn about research methods and ethics.
 Fellows must prepare a publication-ready final report for PittHonors, and a distribution-ready deliverable, such as a brochure, for their community partner.

 Eight to ten Fellows will be selected each academic year.
 Fellows are selected on the basis of their academic record, the quality and feasibility of their research proposal, and the applicant's commitment to positive social change.